-If you’re a fellow mental health professional looking for either full or part time work, I encourage you to read about my experience working for BetterHelp.
-And if you find it helpful and want to check out BetterHelp for yourself, I ask that you take advantage of my referral link, which I’ll place here, and throughout the rest of the post.
-To do so benefits me and also you, as by doing so, you’ll be eligible to take advantage of a sign on bonus.
+If you’re a fellow mental health professional looking for either full or part time work, I encourage you to keep an open mind about working for BetterHelp.
+And if you find this article helpful and want to check out BetterHelp for yourself, I ask that you take advantage of my referral link, which I’ll place here, and throughout the rest of the post.
+To do so benefits me and also unlocks a sign-on bonus for you.
+So it is a win-win for us both.

 Let’s get started.
-But first, just in case you’ve never heard of BetterHelp, let’s talk about what it is and why it might be of interest to you:
+But first, just in case you’ve never heard of BetterHelp, here is what it is and why it might be of interest to you: